VitekKvitek/widgets-CVUT/README.md

-# Interactive widgets for data visualisation
+# Interactive interface for visualisation of anomaly detection methods 🚙🐄💥

 ## Project Setup